guiinow/password-generator/README.md

 # password-generator
 Contains a very straightforward script that generates passwords using python

-I use some pretty simple functions of the string module in python
+I used some pretty simple functions of the string module in python

 string.ascii_letters
 Concatenation of the ascii (upper and lowercase) letters